-(1) For misconduct defined in these Rules and for good cause shown, and after notice and opportunity to be heard, any attorney admitted to practice before this Court may be disbarred, suspended from practice before this Court, reprimanded or subjected to private reprimand and to the following forms of public discipline: admonition, public reprimand and censure (letter or decision detailing the attorney's misconduct; admonition being the least serious, censure being the most serious); suspension (period of time during which the attorney is prohibited from practicing law); and disbarment (loss of license to practice law before this Court).
+(1) For misconduct defined in these Rules and for good cause shown, and after notice and opportunity to be heard, any attorney admitted to practice before this Court may be subject to private reprimand and to the following forms of public discipline: admonition, public reprimand and censure (letter or decision detailing the attorney's misconduct; admonition being the least serious, censure being the most serious); suspension (period of time during which the attorney is prohibited from practicing law); and disbarment (loss of license to practice law before this Court).
 In its discretion, the Court may also take such other disciplinary action as the circumstances may warrant, including the imposition of fees and expenses incurred by the Court and/or counsel appointed by the Court, as set forth in L.Civ.R.
 104.1(k).